Eight Steps for One Great-Looking Lawn Restoration

 Bare spots.
 Dead grass.
-Lawn full of weeds.
-It’s enough to make you give up hope on ever having a beautiful green yard.
-But, with a little work and a few growing seasons, you can restore your yard into that plot of healthy green grass you’ve always wanted.
+Yard full of weeds.
+Do you ever want to clear your lawn and start over, but not sure what to do?
+It’s all enough to make you give up hope on ever having a beautiful green yard.
+But, with a little DIY work and a few growing seasons, you can renovate your lawn into that plot of healthy green grass you’ve always wanted.

-Ready to fix a weedy lawn and get your green grass back?
+Ready to learn how to fix a weedy lawn and get your green grass back?
 Let’s get started.

 Step 1: Get to the Root of the Matter

-Start by dethatching your yard.
+Start your lawn restoration by dethatching your yard.
 Thatch is that thick layer of grass clippings and other organic material at the base of your grass.
 Too much starves your grass of oxygen and nutrients.
 Shovel out a triangular plug of grass that’s a few inches deep.
-If the thatch layer is up to an inch thick when you press on it, it’s time to detach.
+If the thatch layer is up to an inch thick when you press on it, it’s time to dethatch.
 It’s best to do this in spring or fall.

 Step 2: Be On the Straight and Level

-All those bumps and divots in your yard can make you mad — or even twist an ankle.
-Luckily, they’re both quick fixes.
+All those bumps and divots in your yard can make you mad — or even twist your ankle.
+Luckily, they’re both quick fixes during a lawn restoration.

-For small divots, throw on a little top soil and a layer of compost.
-Easy enough.
+For small divots, throw on a little topsoil and a layer of compost.
 Use a landscaping rake to make sure it’s smooth and level with the area around it.
 For larger depressed areas, remove the sod and fill the hole with a mixture of soil, compost, humus, and fertilizer.
 Then, replace the sod and press it down.
 Remember to water any repaired areas.

 Remove a 2’x2’ section of sod and the excess dirt below it.
 Throw in some compost and soil, soak it with a hose, and cover it back up with the removed sod.
 Place some of your remaining dirt around the cut edges to help blend in the patch.